postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 * Link collections (and their versions) to specific versions of the APIs.

-* Represent other entities like schemas, metrics, and gateways.
+* Represent other elements like schemas, metrics, and gateways.

 * Create or import schema